DANNYDEE93/Deployment4/README.md

 **Choose or Enter** AWS credential that should be used to send the config file to the parameter store --> Program should exit now

-* You should be at this path in the instance still:  **/opt/aws/amazon-cloudwatch-agent/bin/** --> if you press **ls** you should see the config file that we just generated, sent, to the parameter store, and stored onto our EC2 instance.
+* You should be at this path in the instance still:  **/opt/aws/amazon-cloudwatch-agent/bin/** --> if you press **ls** you should see the config file that we just generated, sent to the parameter store, and stored onto our EC2 instance.

-	Run command: **sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json** to process the amazon cloudwatch agent
+* Run command: **sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -a fetch-config -m ec2 -s -c file:/opt/aws/amazon-cloudwatch-agent/bin/config.json** to process the amazon cloudwatch agent

-	Check to see if agent is running properly: **sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status**
+* Check to see if agent is running properly: **sudo /opt/aws/amazon-cloudwatch-agent/bin/amazon-cloudwatch-agent-ctl -m ec2 -a status**

-##### Step 8:  Create staging environment in Jenkins:
+### Step 8:  Create staging environment in Jenkins:

 	a.Copy and paste public ip address of EC2 instance into a new browser with port 8080 that we included in the security group when launching the instance: <http://3.95.193.197:8080>